When I was asked to help out with the Coats for Kids campaign, I gladly said “yes!”

 Many children in our community come from families who are struggling financially.
 Some of these children go to school without a winter coat, not because they forgot it at home, but because they don’t have one.

 Such was the case of a little girl from Edison Elementary School.
 When she received her new coat, she told her teacher: “Now my mommy won’t have to loan me her jacket anymore.”

-That’s why the Coats for Kids campaign was started nearly 20 years ago in partnership with the Christian Aid Center.
+That’s why the Coats for Kids campaign started 20 years ago in partnership with the Christian Aid Center.
 Over the years, hundreds of families in College Place and Walla Walla have benefited from this program.
 Last year alone, nearly 500 coats were given to children who really needed them.
 We know this because we work directly with the counselors in each school.
-They provide us the specifics—like size, gender, and what grade the child is in.
-We buy the coats and make sure to get them delivered as soon as possible, especially when the weather is cold.

-With the weather getting colder, the requests for coats are coming in.
-I hope you will give what you can to support the Coats for Kids campaign.
+With the weather getting colder, I hope you will take this opportunity to directly help a child by supporting the Coats for Kids campaign.

 2018 Coats for Kids Campaign